Jurong Lake District, the second biggest business district in Singapore outside the city.

 New Commercial and Residential Developments

-The proposed integrated development will be progressively rolled out over the next 5 to 10 years to meet market demand.
+The proposed integrated development will be progressively completed over the next 10-15 years.

 En bloc Redevelopments